quioteframework/quioteframework.github.io/src/content/docs/propulsion/reference/schema.md

 * `baseClass` allows you to specify a default base class that all generated Propulsion objects should extend (in place of `Propulsion\OM\BaseObject`).
 * `defaultPhpNamingMethod` the default naming method to use for tables of this database.
 Defaults to `underscore`, which transforms table names into CamelCase phpNames.
 * `heavyIndexing` adds indexes for each component of the primary key (when using composite primary keys).
-* `identifierQuoting` quotes all identifiers (table name, column names) in DDL and SQL queries.
-This is necessary if you use reserved words as table or column name.
 * `tablePrefix` adds a prefix to all the SQL table names.

 ### table element